 The roadway segments and intersections that comprise the Congestion Management Program (CMP) Roadway System in San Mateo County were monitored to determine compliance with the adopted Traffic Level of Service (LOS) Standards.
-The San Mateo City/County Association of Governments (C/CAG) has adopted a biennial schedule for monitoring the CMP Roadway System.
+In addition to roadway segment and intersection level of service, three other performance measures are monitored to measure changes for carpool, transit, bicycle and pedestrian modes of travel.
+The San Mateo City/County Association of Governments (C/CAG) has adopted a biennial schedule for monitoring both the CMP Roadway System and performance measures.
 The locations of the sixteen CMP intersections and fifty-three roadway segments and their LOS standards are shown on Figures 1 and 2, respectively.
+The results of the 2009 Monitoring Program and their comparison to the results of previous programs are presented in this report.

-REPORT ORGANIZAITON
+REPORT ORGANIZATION